-This newsletter is written by Jared Newman, a journalist who's been covering consumer technology since 2008.
-He is a regular contributor to PCWorld, TechHive, and Fast Company, and has written for Time.com, the New York Times, Macworld, Popular Mechanics, and Rolling Stone.
-His free newsletter on streaming video and over-the-air television, Cord Cutter Weekly, has more than 11,000 active subscribers.
+I'm a professional journalist who's been covering consumer technology since 2008.
+I contribute regularly to PCWorld, TechHive, and Fast Company, and have written for Time.com, the New York Times, Macworld, Popular Mechanics, and Rolling Stone.
+My free newsletter on streaming video and over-the-air television, Cord Cutter Weekly, has more than 12,000 subscribers.

-Every two weeks, usually on Monday mornings but subject to change during the trial run.
+Every two weeks, typically on Monday mornings but subject to change due to holidays and special circumstances.

 Yes.
 I will link to external sources to provide attribution and suggest further reading materials--and those web pages will probably have ads--but my intent is for each newsletter to provide lots of useful information on its own.
 This will not be like Cord Cutter Weekly, in which the top story is a link to my work elsewhere.